-Dong Ding Competition Two Flowers Jin Xuan Oolong (凍頂烏龍茶) is a top grade Dong Ding Oolong from the famous Lugu Township (鹿谷鄉) tea growing area of Nantou Province in Taiwan.
+Dong Ding Competition Third Grade Jin Xuan Oolong (凍頂烏龍茶) is a top grade Dong Ding Oolong from the famous Lugu Township (鹿谷鄉) tea growing area of Nantou Province in Taiwan.
 Made from hand picked leaves of Jin Xuan ‘Golden Daylily’ (金萱) TRES #12 cultivar, this tea has been selected as the most typical representation of a Jin Xuan-based traditional Dong Ding Oolong.
 Being a traditional style of tea, it has undergone a lengthy and complex baking process to produce a tea that has a fine balance between fresh floral and baked creamy notes.
 It has been baked 4 times, with each baking lasting over 10 hours.
-This spring 2020 batch was awarded a ‘Two Flowers’ status at the 2020 Competition.
+This spring 2021 batch was awarded a ‘Third Grade’ status at the 2021 Competition.

 This tea utilises Jin Xuan, which is the cultivar of choice for many teas, including the very popular Milk Oolong.
 In contrast, our standard traditional Dong Ding Oolong uses a Qing Xin ‘Green Heart’ (青心) cultivar that results in a more floral taste.
 By utilising a Jin Xuan cultivar for this Dong Ding Competition Oolong, the farmer and the tea master are able to achieve a balanced flavour with a fine interplay between the creamy, lightly floral notes imparted by the Jin Xuan leaves and a complex, baked character.